parmegv/leap_doc/docs/design/limitations.md

 This is good for the provider, but not so good for LEAP, since this system could potentially place pressure on LEAP.
 Because LEAP does not have a provider-customer relationship with any user, LEAP cannot target compromised applications for particular users.
 LEAP could, however, introduce a backdoor in the client used by all users.

-To prevent this, we place to adopt [Gitian](https://gitian.org/) or something equivalent.
+To prevent this, we plan to adopt [Gitian](https://gitian.org/) or something equivalent.
 Gitian allows for a way to standardize the entire build environment and build process in order for third parties to be able to verify that the released binary application does indeed match the correct source code.

 External authority problems
 =================================================